OysterKing/Final-Year-Project/README.md

 12/02/16:
 Added an xml manager class that can read and write xml files.
 This will be used to write and read demo text.

+15/02/16:
+Added a read xml function to the xml manager to parse the demo text xml files.
+Each detail is saved in a vector of strings and can be accessed later when adding the text items to the graphics scene.